milaabl/milaabl/README.md

   <summary>📚 <strong>A random poem from <em>https://poetrydb.org/random</em>!</strong> 👇 </summary>

 <!-- Start poem -->
-# 💮 Another Fragment: To Music by *Percy Bysshe Shelley*
+# 💮 Fragment: 'When Soft Winds and Sunny Skies' by *Percy Bysshe Shelley*

 <p>
-    No, Music, thou art not the 'food of Love.'<br/>Unless Love feeds upon its own sweet self,<br/>Till it becomes all Music murmurs of.
+    When soft winds and sunny skies<br/>With the green earth harmonize,<br/>And the young and dewy dawn,<br/>Bold as an unhunted fawn,<br/>Up the windless heaven is gone,--<br/>Laugh--for ambushed in the day,--<br/>Clouds and whirlwinds watch their prey.
 </p>

 ***